kauereblin/learn/database/README.md

 - Update (U): Avoid deadlocks when upgrading to *Exclusive*;
 - Intent (IS / IX / SIX): Indicate intention to lock at a lower level;
 - Schema (SCH-S / SCH-M): Protects schema changes (DLL);
-- Bulk Update: (Used for bulk inserts to improve performance);
+- Bulk Update: Used for bulk inserts to improve performance;

 ### By Duration